Carlos Lehder Biography

 Born In: Armenia, Colombia

 Carlos Lehder is a German-Colombian former drug lord who was released from prison in the United States after 33 years.
 Lehder’s involvement in criminal activities started early on.
-When his father started selling used cars, Lehder gave criminal touch to the business by selling stolen cars.
-It was while serving a sentence for car theft that Lehder was struck with the idea of drug trafficking.
-His ultimate scheme was to revolutionize the cocaine trade by transporting the drug to the United States, using small aircraft.
-Together with Jung, a fellow prison inmate, Lehder formed the roots of what would become a magnanimously huge cocaine empire.
-He co-founded Medellin Cartel, a ruthless and highly organized Colombian drug cartel that operated with the sole objective of managing drug trafficking.
-He also founded a political party that forced Colombia to abrogate extradition.
-However, Lehder’s scandalous, illicit and immoral outings timed out when Colombian government took a firm stand against drug dealers and traffickers!
-Carlos Lehder was arrested and imprisoned in the United States, only to be released after 33 years, in 2020.
+When his father began selling used cars, Lehder added a criminal touch to the business by selling stolen cars.
+It was while serving a sentence for car theft that Lehder conceived the idea of drug trafficking.
+His ultimate scheme was to revolutionize the cocaine trade by transporting the drug to the United States using small aircraft.
+Together with a fellow inmate, Lehder laid the groundwork for what would become a massive cocaine empire.
+He co-founded the Medellín Cartel, a ruthless and highly organized Colombian drug cartel that operated with the sole objective of managing drug trafficking.
+He also founded a political party that lobbied for Colombia to abrogate extradition treaties with the United States.
+However, Lehder’s scandalous and illicit activities came to an end when the Colombian government took a firm stand against drug dealers and traffickers.
+Carlos Lehder was arrested and imprisoned in the United States, only to be released after 33 years in 2020.

 Quick Facts